 #6: I made sure that I did things to wind down and relax before bed each night.

-This typically took place in the last two hours before bed, and varied between chatting with friends or family that I felt calm around, reading a book, engaging in a creative task, listening to a podcast or music, having a hot bath (but not right before bed), or practicing relaxation exercises or mindfulness meditation.
-It is important to do anything that can reduce arousal levels before bed and can help bring on feelings of sleepiness earlier.
+This typically took place in the last two hours before bed.
+Activities varied between chatting with friends or family that I felt calm around, reading a book, engaging in a creative task, listening to a podcast or music, having a hot bath (but not right before bed), or practising relaxation exercises or mindfulness meditation.
+It is essential to do anything that can reduce arousal levels before bed and can help bring on feelings of sleepiness earlier.
 As soon as I experienced these signs of sleepiness (eyes or body feeling heavy, losing focus, yawning), I went to bed, assuming that it was around 11:30pm.

 #7: Once in bed, I didn’t force myself to sleep.

-I allowed it to occur on its own, and tended to focus on positive experiences that went well for me during the day or things that I was grateful for instead.
-I sometimes practiced imagery, and imagined myself lying on a beach or hiking in the mountains.
-If that didn’t work, I returned to mindfulness meditation or relaxation exercises, and focused on keeping my breath slow and deep, and exhaling all of the air with each breath.
+I allowed it to occur on its own and tended to focus on positive experiences that went well for me during the day or things that I was grateful for instead.
+I sometimes practised imagery and imagined myself lying on a beach or hiking in the mountains.
+If that didn’t work, I returned to mindfulness meditation or relaxation exercises and focused on keeping my breath slow and deep and exhaling all of the air with each breath.
 Before I knew it, I was usually asleep.
-I sometimes woke up occasionally during the night, but had minimal difficulty in returning to sleep if I did.
+I sometimes woke up occasionally during the night but had minimal difficulty in returning to sleep if I did.

 #8: I ignored sleep inertia.